Our Review Process

 - Guava Juice: Blend one whole guava in your mixer.
-Add some salt, chilli powder, ice and mint.
+Add some salt, chili powder, ice and mint.
 Enjoy your cool guava juice, which is perfect for summers.

 Best time to Eat Guavas

 Risk of Overconsumption of Guava in diabetes

 As guavas have high fibre content, overconsumption can cause gas, bloating, and stomach pain.
-These nuts are also known to be a natural laxative, and eating too much may cause diarrhoea.
+These nuts are also known to be a natural laxative, and eating too much may cause diarrhea.
 In addition, they can sometimes cause skin irritation as well.